jiu9x9uij/cs4733/hw3/README.md

     - If we are trying to drive to a random point and encounter a known obstacle, and then circumnavigate that obstacle, it means the random point is unreachable (based on bug2 algorithm)
-        - We mark the point filled so that we don't randomly pick it agian
+        - We mark the point filled so that we don't randomly pick it again

 - Plotting
     - We print current position in blue and orientation as a green